 Click here to see a map of LTN's in London

-An 18-month trial started in spring of 2024 in the Kilburn area to reduce the number of vehicles using the area as a shortcut.
+An 18-month trial started in spring of 2024 in the Kilburn area to reduce the number of vehicles using the neighbourhood as a shortcut.
 With further works expected for Neasden town centre in the near future.

 Oxford has rolled out three schemes in May 2022 despite the opposition from some residents in those areas.